- Visiting Chesapeake?

 - Information Technology Records

-If you are unsure whether the City of Chesapeake has the record(s) you seek, please contact Monica Wilburn.
-She can be reached by phone at 757-382-6586, by fax at 757-382-8749, by mail at the Office of the City Attorney, 306 Cedar Road, 6th Floor, Chesapeake, Virginia 23322, and by email at FOIA@cityofchesapeake.net.
+If you are unsure whether the City of Chesapeake has the record(s) you seek, please contact the Records/Freedom of Information Act Manager, Monica Wilburn.
+She can be reached by phone at 757-382-6166, by mail at the Office of the City Manager, 306 Cedar Road, Chesapeake, Virginia 23322, and by email at FOIA@cityofchesapeake.net.

 The Code of Virginia allows any public body to withhold certain records from public disclosure.
 The following exemptions are common examples, but not an exclusive list, of exemptions the City of